yannis300307/NumCraft/README.md

 # NumCraft

-Numcraft is a cube sandbox natively running on Numworks calculator.
+Numcraft is a cube sandbox running on Numworks calculator.

+## Warning!

+Due to an unknown reason, running the programme can (normally temporary) damage your calculator's screen if the framerate is too high.
+Be careful when playing with the frame delay.